 Often, as with HS2, the overall project is in the public sector.
-A private sector company or companies win the initial large public sector contract, but cannot themselves provide every aspect of the goods, works and services required.
-The private sector company therefore seeks subcontractors, and in so doing becomes a buyer for a private sector tendering opportunity.
-Sometimes the subcontractors then need further to subcontract for aspects of the contracts they have won and so on — a supply chain is formed.
+A private sector company or companies win the initial large public sector contract but cannot themselves provide every aspect of the goods, works and services required.
+The private sector company, therefore, seeks subcontractors and, in doing so, becomes a buyer for a private sector tendering opportunity.
+Sometimes the subcontractors then need to further subcontract for aspects of the contracts they have won and so on — a supply chain is formed.

 At each stage, a private sector company becomes a buyer and becomes involved in private sector tendering to find suitable suppliers.

 Differences between Public and Private Sector Procurement Supply Chains

 Supply chain procurement in the private sector can differ significantly from public sector procurement.
 While private sector organisations profit from the procurement of goods and services, the public sector gets funding from the government and public and is responsible for delivering public services.

 While both focus on the procurement of goods, works and services, the public and private sectors have different financial goals and get funded and regulated differently, which affects the procurement process.